NnaemekaAlgorithim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 10-mirror_permissions
 This script would always set the file mode of the hello file to that of the olleh file.

+## 11-directories_permissions
+this script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+But will not change that of regular files.